zeroturnaround/maven-jrebel-plugin/README.md

 JRebel Maven plugin
 -------------------

 This plugin is used to generate the **rebel.xml** configuration file for JRebel.
-Requires Maven 3.0 or newer.
-Please use JRebel Maven plugin 1.1.5 for Maven 2.x.
+Requires Maven 3.0 or newer (use JRebel Maven plugin version 1.1.5 for Maven 2.x projects).

 For more information, please refer to JRebel documentation at: **https://manuals.zeroturnaround.com/jrebel/standalone/maven.html**